Capri (horse): 2017: three-year-old season

 In his first race as a three-year-old, Capri contested the Group 3 Ballysax Stakes over ten furlongs at Leopardstown Racecourse on 8 April.
 After briefly struggling to obtain a clear run in the straight he was not given a hard ride by Heffernan and finished fourth behind Rekindling, Douglas Macarthur and Yucatan.
 The Derrinstown Stud Derby Trial over the same course and distance on 7 May resulted in a three-way photo-finish between the O'Brien stable's representatives as the front-running Douglas Macarthur beat Yucatan by a head with Capri a short head away in third.
 Capri was part of a five-horse O'Brien entry for the 2017 Epsom Derby on 3 June.
 Starting at odds of 16/1 he turned into the straight in eighth place and stayed on in the last quarter mile to finish sixth behind Wings of Eagles, Cliffs of Moher, Cracksman, Eminent and Benbatl beaten less than four lengths by the winner.

-On 1 July at the Curragh Capri, ridden by Heffernan, started at odds of 6/1 in a nine-runner field for the Iriah Derby.
+On 1 July at the Curragh Capri, ridden by Heffernan, started at odds of 6/1 in a nine-runner field for the Irish Derby.
 Wings of Eagles started favourite, while the other runners included Cracksman, Waldgeist and Douglas Macarthur.
 He raced in second place behind the pacemaker The Anvil before going to the front two furlongs out.
 He was strongly pressed in the closing stages but stayed on well under pressure to prevail by a neck and a short head from Cracksman and Wings of Eagles.
 After the race O'Brien said "I was always a great believer in this horse.
 Even after Epsom, Seamus wanted to come here and ride him.
 We know that he gets a mile and a half and we know that he's brave".
 Heffernan commented "This horse has been competing in very good races all year and the Curragh suited him.
 I was always comfortable in my position and we went a good gallop.
 He galloped all the way to the line.
 He stays well and tries hard...
 It's great that he looks like he's improving".
 The BBC's racing correspondent described the colt's performance as "thoroughly gutsy".